My THREE Favorite Classroom Management Tips

 You can read more of my starting Writer’s Workshop tips by clicking below:

-My favorite CD to use during my writing block is the Music for the Mind Kagan CD specifically for reading & writing.
+My favorite CD to use during my writing block is the Music for the Mind Kagan CD.
+I love the one specifically for reading & writing.
 I have a few other CDs from this series as well, but this one happens to be my favorite: